Town Talk: City of New Ulm compost site

-As of Aug.
-1, the City Compost site located at 400 21st Street North will be operated by the City of New Ulm Public Works Department.
-The compost site is open seven days a week during daylight hours all year long, so please assist us by self-monitoring the site, as hours will be severely curtailed if we are forced to have an attendant on duty to monitor site usage.
+The City Compost site located at 400 21st Street North is operated by the City of New Ulm Public Works Department.
+The compost site is open seven days a week during daylight hours all year long so please assist us by self-monitoring the site, as hours will be severely curtailed if we are forced to have an attendant on duty to monitor site usage.

 Allowable material is limited to yard waste and brush only.
 Please use good housekeeping and do not bring unwanted or banned materials such as dimensional lumber or other manufactured wood products to the site.
 Remember to remove material from plastic and other non-compostable bags.
 A trash can is provided for disposal of such non-compostable bags for your convenience.
 Finished compost and woodchips are available free of charge at the site for city residents on a first come, self-serve basis.

 Compost is an organic matter resource that has the unique ability to improve the physical, chemical, and biological properties of soil or growing media that are critical for plant growth and development.
 It is a product resulting from the controlled biological decomposition of organic material that has sanitized through the generation of heat and stabilized to the point that it can be used as a soil amendment.
 Compost bears little physical resemblance to the source material from which it originates.
 Grass clippings and leaves collected are managed to enhance the biological decomposition process of this organic material resulting in the creation of a dark, rich, friable, earthy-smelling material that can be used to improve your soil.
 Compost is generally not considered a fertilizer since it usually does not contain enough nitrogen needed for ideal plant growth.